rebahama/social-reviewer-frontend/TESTING.md

 ![test-1](docs/testing/test-4.png)

-* As a logged in user, I would like to be able to access and list my personal created reviews, so I know which reveiws are mine.
+* As a logged in user, I would like to be able to access and list my personal created reviews, so I know which reviews are mine.

-When the user is logged in the user will be able to click on "My reveiws" and on that page only the content that the owner have created will be displayed.
+When the user is logged in the user will be able to click on "My reviews" and on that page only the content that the owner have created will be displayed.

 ![test-1](docs/testing/test-6.png)